Ambegaon taluka: Flora and fauna

 Deciduous Forests cover area around Bhimashankar.
 The Forests in the area have trees like Teak, Oak, Mango.
 The forest inhabits animals like Rabbit, Deer, Wolf, Fox, Tiger and Leopards.
 Birds found in the area include Peacock, Bulbul, and Parrot.
 Bhimashankar Wildlife Sanctuary was created in the area in order to protect the habitat of the Indian Giant Squirrel.
 Its area is 131 km2 and is a part of the Western Ghats (Sahyadri Ranges).
 This sanctuary was created in 1984 and includes 9 tribal villages.
 This area's biodiversity has been retained as it will be preserved as a cluster of sacred groves for generations.
 These sacred groves act as gene pools of this area, from where seeds were dispersed.
 Inside the Ahupe village's sacred grove in the sanctuary (where a tribe of Mahadev Koli resides) in 1984, a climber plant called Khombhal or Xantolis tomentosa was found to be 800–1000 years old.

 Demographics

-According to the census conducted in 1991, the taluka had a population of 186809.
+Ambegaon taluka has a population of 235,972 according to the 2011 census.
+Ambegaon had a literacy rate of 82.94% and a sex ratio of 979 females per 1000 males.
+24,375 (10.33%) are under 7 years of age.
+18,876 (8.00%) lived in urban areas.
+Scheduled Castes and Scheduled Tribes make up 4.13% and 21.49% of the population respectively.

+At the time of the 2011 Census of India, 94.24% of the population in the district spoke Marathi, 2.34% Hindi and 1.04% Urdu as their first language.

 The taluka has 142 villages from which the two towns of Manchar and Ghodegaon have a sizable population.